ECK0320/SnowballAssociates/content/market_decision_log/calls/2025/251008_FollowUp_PWR-Sell.md

 ## IV.
 Conclusion
 With the stock market, crypto market, and PWR's stock price all pressing against their theoretical upper bounds, compounded by deteriorating macroeconomic conditions increasingly evidenced by key indicators, I recommend a **SELL/UNDERWEIGHT on PWR into the $434.39–$456.07 zone**.

-Contrary to the previous underweight calls, I do not recommend increasing equity exposure afterwards unless either an unusually strong growth in the near future is newly expected for PWR or a clear, sustained rebound in macroeconomic indicators emerges.
+Contrary to the previous underweight calls, I do not recommend increasing equity exposure afterwards unless either an unusually strong growth in the near future is newly expected for PWR or a clear, sustained rebound in the real economy emerges.